LetsDoCoinz/Careers/README.md

 ### Listing Manager (1-4%)

+Search for best currency admins and explain about our listing policy

 ### Support Manager (1-3%)

-active member in support chanels help clients
+Active member in support chanels help clients

 ---